ThinkLoveShare/sources/content/coding/a_linux_caca_story.en.md

 Next time you'll find something odd, something bizarre, consider giving it some time, who knows what you could end up finding! ツ

-> I came here looking for this, but unfortunately I only found gold! - Laluka 2019
+> I came here looking for shit, but unfortunately I only found gold! - Laluka 2019